encoredev/encore/docs/tutorials/rest-api.md

 $ curl http://localhost:4000/url -d '{"URL": "https://encore.dev"}'
 ```

-🥐 Finally, let's verify that it was saved in the database by running  `encore db shell url` from the app root directory:
+🥐 Finally, let's verify that it was saved in the database by running  `encore db shell url` from the app root directory (or you can look at the trace in the local dev dashboard at [localhost:9400](http://localhost:9400)):

 ```shell
 $ encore db shell url